MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 config = "General" # the config of maa, should not be changed most of time
 ```

 `adb_path` is the path of `adb` executable, you can set it to the absolute path of `adb` or or leave it empty if it is in PATH.
 The `address` is the address of the device used by `adb`, like `emulator-5554` or `127.0.0.1:[port]`, the port of some common emulators can be found in the [MAA FAQ][emulator-ports].
+If the `address` is absent, the cli will try to find the device automatically by `adb devices`, if there are multiple online devices, the first one will be used.
+If cli can not find any device, it will try to use the default address `emulator-5554`.
 The `config` is used to specify some configurations of the host and emulator, whose default value is `CompatMac` on macOS, `CompatPOSIXShell` on Linux and `General` on other platforms.
 More optional configs can be found in `config.json` in the resource directory.

 For some common emulators, you can use `preset` to use predefined configurations: